Award-winning journalist and author Barbara Isenberg has been interviewing arts personalities

-A long-time theater writer, she earlier published Making It Big: The Diary of a Broadway Musical, about which Show Music magazine said, “Anyone with an interest in how a musical is conceived, what happens to it during its tryout period, and why it ultimately succeeds or fails, will relish this insider’s look…” The Philadelphia Inquirer said, “If you’ve always wondered how a Broadway show gets put together, this is the book for you…a sobering and absorbing book.”
+Time Magazine said of her book State of the Arts: California Artists Talk About Their Work that “probing interviews of such people as Dave Brubeck, Joan Didion, Randy Newman and David Hockney plumb the qualities of the Golden State.”
+The Los Angeles Times said the book was “the single best example of how creativity inspires creativity in the hot-house environment of California.”
+Reviewing her book Making It Big: The Diary of a Broadway Musical, Show Music magazine said, “Anyone with an interest in how a musical is conceived, what happens to it during its tryout period, and why it ultimately succeeds or fails, will relish this insider’s look.”
+The Philadelphia Inquirer wrote, “If you’ve always wondered how a Broadway show gets put together, this is the book for you…a sobering and absorbing book.”

 She has received many honors for her writing over the years, including a Distinguished Artist Award from the Los Angeles Music Center and first prize in entertainment reporting from the Los Angeles Press Club.
 Former Associate Director of the Los Angeles Institute for the Humanities at the University of Southern California, she has also been a Visiting Scholar at the Getty Research Institute.
 She created and hosted the Getty Center’s popular Art Matters public conversations, the Skirball Cultural Center’s Spotlight interview series and UCLA Extension’s Evenings Out with the Critics program.
-Since 1983, she has regularly hosted British Theater Backstage with Barbara Isenberg, a London-based theater program.
+From 1983 through 2014, she annually hosted British Theater Backstage with Barbara Isenberg, a London-based theater program.

 - Articles by Barbara Isenberg at Los Angeles Times

 - Tradition! at St. Martin’s Press